redis/redis-doc/topics/protocol.md

     "*3\r\n:1\r\n:2\r\n:3\r\n"

-Arrays can contain mixed types as single elements, there is no need to use just elements of a given type.
-For example a list of four integers and a bulk string can be sent as the following array (we use newlines to split the reply into multiple lines to make it more clear):
+Arrays can contain mixed types, it's not necessary for the elements to be of the same type.
+For instance, a list of four integers and a bulk string can be encoded as the follows:

     *5\r\n
     :1\r\n